Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Medicinal Value of Shatavari/Satavar/Shatamull (Asparagus Racemosus)

-Asparagus contains purines so those who suffer from gout or kidney stones, or even those who are susceptible to purine-related problems, should avoid or limit their consumption of asparagus as excess of purines can cause excess of uric acid in the body, and lead to health issues in such individuals.
+Asparagus contains purines, so people who suffer from gout or kidney stones, or even those who are susceptible to purine-related problems, should avoid or limit their consumption of asparagus.
+An excess of purines can cause excess of uric acid in the body, and lead to health issues in such individuals.

 © 2013 Rajan Singh Jolly